MattisLind/SPACEWAR/README.md

 One disadvantage is that the [AR11](http://bitsavers.trailing-edge.com/pdf/dec/unibus/AR11_UsersMan.pdf) is 10 bit only, meaning that som small changes has to be done to handle 12 vs 10 bits.

 One obvious difference is that the AR11 make use of completely different IO address.
 The definitions of the DAC0, DAC1, DAC2, ADCS and ADBR has to change.
 The use of DAC2 is a little bit peculiar.
-The DAC2 is used for the Z-axis of the X-Y-scope and the only bit that is used is the MSB which is chnaged from off to on and the off to signify a dot.
+The DAC2 is used for the Z-axis of the X-Y-scope and the only bit that is used is the MSB which is changed from off to on and the off to signify a dot.
 The AR11 doesn't have a third DAC at all.
 Instead it have one single bit called Intensify in the control status register.
 It makes sense to use this bit instead.
 But at least the character drawing routine in CHAR.PAL will turn on Z-axis and then change the X and Y coordinates when drawing a character.
 When done with each character it will switch off the Z-axis.
 This means that the intensify pulse cannot be used.
 Instead one of the logical signals will be used to control the Z-axis.

 Another issue is that the oscilloscope screens requires certain time to deflect the beam.
 The AR11 include a functionality that when setting the intensify bit it will delay the acutual intensify operation 20 us and then issue a 2 us pulse.
 The AR11 will then signal back a DONE flag to indicate that next dot can be painted on screen.
 The SPACEWAR code does not wait for any DONE flag but draws as fast as the CPU can.
 This may be ok for a PDP-11/10 but might be to fast for a 11/45?
 And it may be too fast for certain oscilloscope hardware but OK for others.